laurenshoutekamer/spoc_ai/README.md

 - **FFmpeg Not Found**: If you encounter issues with `ffmpeg`, double-check the installation and that it's added to your system PATH.
 Refer to the guides above for installation help.
 - **Model Download Issues**: If Whisper model download fails, check your internet connection.
 You can also manually install Whisper by following the [official Whisper installation instructions](https://github.com/openai/whisper).

----
+- **API Key Issues**: Make sure your OpenAI API key is correctly placed in the `results.py` file.
+Double-check for any extra spaces or incorrect characters.

 That’s it!
 You’re now ready to use the Customer Feedback Analysis Program.
-Enjoy analyzing feedback with ease, and don’t hesitate to reach out if you need further assistance.
+Enjoy analyzing feedback with ease, and don’t hesitate to reach out to laurenshoutekamer@gmail.com if you need further assistance.